I found this recipe in the wine/food pairing section of the Gall & Gall magazine. Fennel risotto is very subtle and has a nice sweetish touch.

 - Heat the butter and olive oil in a pan and add the garlic to soften; add the fennel and fennel seeds and braise with the lid on for approx. 15 minutes.

-- In the meantime, add the olive oil in large heavy based pan on medium heat, add onion and garlic cloves and fry a couple of minutes until soft, but not browned.
+- In the meantime, add the olive oil in a large heavy based pan on medium heat, add onion and garlic cloves and fry a couple of minutes until soft, but not browned.

 - Add the Pernod and white wine and stir in.

-- When well absorbed, add a ladle of stock and stir until well absorbed and repeat process until the stock is used and the risotto is cooked.
+- When well absorbed, add a ladle of stock and stir until well absorbed and repeat the process until the stock is used and the risotto is cooked.
 It will take about 20-25 minutes and the rice should still have some bite, but should not be chalky.

 - About 5-10 minutes before the risotto is finished stir in the braised fennel.

 - Finally, add butter and parmesan and season to taste.

 3 replies on “Fennel Risotto with Chopped Pistachios”

 We are tempted to go and make it even though we ate dinner two hours ago… and we went to bed already…

 LikeLiked by 1 person